UWB Asset Tracking without batteries? Here's How

 The future is batteryless

-Self-powered, batteryless technology will be the key for widespread use of UWB - spanning a wide range of IoT devices - tags, product packaging, labels etc. Setting these devices free from the constraints of the battery will make for more original designs and form factors.
+Self-powered, batteryless technology will be the key for widespread use of UWB - spanning a wide range of IoT devices - tags, product packaging, labels, cars etc. Setting these devices free from the constraints of the battery will make for more original designs and form factors.
 And equally important, if you are a manufacturer, they make for a significant reduction to the BOM.
 With batteryless technology, these will be truly always-on, truly deploy-and-forget solutions.

 The ONiO.zero microcontroller is nothing short of a perfect match for UWB, making such a vision eminently possible.